Simulating Transient Noise Bursts in LIGO with gengli: Methodology

-During the training of the CT-GAN algorithm, both the generator and the discriminator need to be updated at similar rates to acquire stability and guarantee convergence.
-However, the task of the discriminator is more difficult since the generated samples that the discriminator intends to classify are randomly sampled at every iteration \cite{Kodali2017HowTT}.
-Hence, we update the discriminator $5$ times per generator update.
-We employ RMSProp optimizer \cite{RMSProp} with a learning rate $ = 10^{-4}$ for both discriminator and generator, and we train the CT-GAN for $500$ epochs .
-Employing GPU TITAN V with a memory of 96 Gb allowed us to train our model in $\approx 7.75$ h. \\
+During the training, both the generator and the discriminator need to be updated at similar rates for stability and convergence.
+However, as the classification task is more challenging, we update the discriminator $5$ times per generator update.
+We employ RMSProp optimizer with a learning rate $ = 10^{-4}$ for both discriminator and generator, and we train it for $500$ epochs.
+Moreover, we employed $\lambda_1$= $5$, $\lambda_2$ = $5$, and dropout rate of $0.6$ for convergence.
+More details about the architecture and the training can be found in \cite{Lopez:2022lkd}.

-To represent the behaviour of CT-GAN during training, we show the generator and the discriminator loss as a function of the epochs in Fig. \ref{fig:losses} (top).
-We can observe that both networks stabilize around epoch $100$ and continue to oscillate around values close to zero until the training is complete.
-This stability can also be observed in the behaviour of the CT and GP penalizations in Fig. \ref{fig:losses}, where both terms tend to zero as the network stabilizes.
-The values employed for converge were CT = $5$ and GP = $5$, with a dropout rate of $0.6$.